-Further to the adoption of the Framework, the Secretariat of the Basel Convention is required to prepare reports on the continued relevance of and progress in relation to the Strategic Framework for the purpose of mid-term and final evaluations of the Framework, to be considered by the Conference of the Parties at its thirteenth and fifteenth meetings respectively.
-The evaluations are to commence with the establishment of a baseline using information provided by parties in response to a questionnaire and by utilizing information submitted by parties as part of their national reporting obligations (as set out in Article 13 (3) of the Convention).
-A consultant was hired to assist the Secretariat in this undertaking and to prepare a report on the creation of a baseline for consideration by the Conference of the Parties at its eleventh meeting.
+Further to the adoption of the Framework, the Secretariat to the Basel Convention is required to prepare reports on the continued relevance and application of the Strategic Framework and to specifically undertake evaluations of the Framework and its adoption and use by parties.
+The evaluation, which will be on-going over the period of the Framework, commences with the establishment of a baseline evaluation using information provided by parties in response to a questionnaire and by utilizing information filed by parties as part of annual reporting obligations set out in Article 13 (3) of the Convention.
+A consultant was hired to assist the Secretariat in this undertaking and to prepare the baseline evaluation.